Aidan4478D/ECE467/notes/quiz2_notes.md

     - in a deep neural network, is "forward propagation" just using the previous node's output as that node's input
     - can you maybe go over how a neural language model can learn word embeddings specifcally like what's going on with the input and projection layer
     - how exaclty are SGNs more computationally efficient than training skip-grams as a neural network
+    - am I right when I say like the idea of "context" is burried within the hidden states
+        - encoder-decoder network
+    - clarify what's going on in an encoder-decoder network (for MT too)
+    - clarify how does beam search work

 - predictions: